Skip to main content

 • Current sensing—automatically turns outlets off or on when it detects a device either enters a low-powered sleep mode, is turned off, or is turned on.

-Used in combination with monitor power management features, these power strips can automatically turn on and off almost any electric device.
-Many smart strips also have one or two unmonitored, always-on outlets to plug in devices that always need power, like cordless phone bases, Wi-Fi, or alarm systems.
+In combination with monitor power management features, these power strips can automatically turn on and off almost any electronic device.
+Many smart strips also have one or two ” always-on” outlets to plug in devices that always need power, like cordless phone bases, Wi-Fi, or alarm systems.
 Advanced power strips are typically more expensive than other power strips or surge protectors.

 Measure vampire power

 Devices vary in vampire power usage.
 Consumers may wonder how much they can really save by using the tips above.
 Kilowatt meters can be purchased to measure the power used by a device in use and in standby mode.
-Some public libraries may have kilowatt meters available for patrons to use.
+Some public libraries, OSU Extension offices and electric cooperatives may have kilowatt meters available to use.

 To calculate electricity usage, plug the meter into a wall outlet and plug the device into the meter.
-A meter is a great tool for learning about a household’s specific power consumption and may help with deciding what tips are best to use in the home.
+It can be a great tool for learning about a household’s specific power consumption and may help with deciding what to unplug to save money.

 Consider energy efficiency

 When shopping for new electronic devices and appliances, keep energy efficiency in mind.
-Devices with the ENERGY STAR® logo use less electricity and are energy efficient.
+Devices with the Energy Star logo are more energy efficient.
 Go to www.energystar.gov for complete list of qualified devices.
-Ratings for these devices change so energy efficiency is typically greater in new items.
+Ratings change.
+Energy efficiency is typically greater in newer items.
+Consumers should also look for the yellow and black EnergyGuide label to determine a product’s energy consumption when making buying decisions.